songgaoye/evm/tests/integration/README.md

 You can find usage examples under `evmd/tests/integration`.

-For instance, if you want to test your own application with the Bank Precompile Integration Test Suite, implement your own `CreateApp` function and pass it in as shown below:
+For instance, if you want to test your own application with the Bank Precompile Integration Test Suite,

+1. Refer to interfaces.go file and implement `EvmApp` interface in your own app.
+2. Refer to the `evmd/tests/integration/create_app.go` file and implement your own `CreateApp` function and pass it in as shown below:

 ```go
 package integration